Children on Stun: Biography

 In 1996, the band began to record their new album, Mondo Weird, which was not released until 1997.
 The band also released the single "Pin ups, Soap Operas and Natural Disasters" in this year.

 A remix LP called Outrageous, Outlawed, Outspoken was released by M&A in 1998: during the same year, the band announced that they would be splitting up.
 They played their final gig at the Camden Underworld on 24 May 1998.
 Resurrection Records also released a CD of this gig, entitled Seven Year Itch.

 In 2005, M&A released a compilation called Rough Trade on a Cheap Promotion, featuring the band's b-sides, alternate song versions and demos.

-On 15 May 2015, Children on Stun played a sell-out reunion gig at the o2 Academy2 in Islington, London and within a few weeks announced they would be reforming.
+On 15 May 2015, Children on Stun played a reunion gig at the o2 Academy2 in Islington, London and within a few weeks announced they would be reforming.
 On 4 July 2015, Simon Manning died in his sleep from a heart attack.
 On 24 October the Stun had a charity fundraising birthday party in memory of Manning.
 They were joined by his long term bandmate and friend Stuart Harper [Felo-De-Se] who stood in his place.
 Also paying tribute were Vendemmian, whom Manning had joined for a short time and The Last Cry a favourite band of Manning's, giving their services for free.
 The money raised was split between the British Heart Foundation and the Sophie Lancaster Foundation.
 Dancing with Mr Punch a strictly limited edition CD of 100 copies, compiled by John D'Anter, containing all four early studio demos on CD was made available to attendees of the birthday memorial gig with the proceeds also going to charity.